How Voto Latino is using techniques it honed on voter turnout to combat vaccine disinformation

 With the CDC already reporting that Latinos are 2 times more likely to be infected with the virus than white people, and 2.3 times more likely to die, Voto Latino decided to help combat the false narratives by setting up the Latino Anti-Disinformation Lab with the nonprofit Media Matters.
 Though Voto Latino focuses on voting, Kumar says that a healthy community that trusts in government is essential for democracy, calling vaccine disinformation “the most morbid form of voter suppression.”
 She adds: “If you do not trust your government to take care of you and keep your family healthy through a vaccine, what is the possibility that you’re going to be able to convince a person to go out and vote?”

 The group is also in a prime position to lend its findings from combatting far-right disinformation during the 2020 campaign.
-During that cycle, bad actors aimed to suppress voting among certain blocs, and Voto Latino countered with strategies that ended up registering 426,964 voters, a record for the organization.
+During that cycle, bad actors aimed to suppress voting among certain blocs, and Voto Latino countered with strategies that ended up registering more than 600,000 voters, a record for the organization.
 They ran explainer ads to educate people about the registration process, used peer-to-peer texting whereby volunteers sent tailored texts to people from local numbers, and encouraged people to similarly reach out to their own friends and family.
 The idea was that getting messages from people like them, to whom they could relate, would be more persuasive than receiving impersonal, generic memos.

 Now, the group is adopting similar behavioral techniques for the vaccine push, with an ad campaign centered around messaging from people like themselves—rather than from an unknown medical professional, for instance.
 One of the two ads that tested best features a sixth-grade teacher who expresses feeling safe returning to school after being vaccinated, which Kumar says touches on both educational and economic reasoning.
 The other features a woman who admits being fearful at first, “because it was new,” but ultimately got the shot and said it felt liberating.
 Crucially, both also emphasize that the shot is free of charge, which many people don’t know or are being told otherwise.
 Overall, the messaging is “upbeat but practical,” and focuses on the return to normalcy.
 As with its election strategy, Voto Latino is not mocking any ideas, no matter how preposterous.
 “If you make fun of someone for their beliefs, they have a tendency of digging in their heels because they don’t want to say they’re wrong,” Kumar says.
 “That’s the worst way to argue with someone.”

-Note: Correction: We’ve updated this story to correct the number of voters Voto Latino registered during the last cycle.
-It is more than 600,000—not 426,964.